Rapptz/discord.py/docs/guide/interactions/modals.rst

             await interaction.response.send_message(f'Thank you {self.name.value}, your submission was recorded.')

-produces a modal which appears on Discord as:
+This produces a modal which appears on Discord as:

 .. image:: /images/guide/interactions/modals1.png